apache/parquet-site/content/en/blog/features/alp_encoding.md

 Note that these numbers are for the pre-release Rust implementation of ALP, and we expect performance to improve as implementations are optimized and tuned.
 Even so, ALP is already faster than `zstd` in many cases, despite years of optimization work on `zstd` implementations.
+We also measured similar [improvements for the C++ implementation].

+[improvements for the C++ implementation]: https://docs.google.com/spreadsheets/d/1NmCg0WZKeZUc6vNXXD8M3GIyNqF_H3goj6mVbT8at7A/

 ## Technical Overview